MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

         Supported file system in AIX.
 Following is the default value: **jfs2**.

         **MOUNT\_POINT**
-        Align with the attribute **Mount point for instance owner** in the Database Server component in the {{ site.data.keys.product }} DB node.
+        Align with the attribute **Mount point for instance owner** in the Database Server component in the MobileFirst Platform DB node.
 Following is the example value: /dbinst.

         **VOLUME\_GROUP**
         Following is the example value: **group1**.
 Contact your IBM PureApplication System administrator for the correct value.